MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/user-defaults.md

 ms.date: 06/07/2016
 ---

-# Working with User Defaults
+# Working with User Defaults in Xamarin.iOS

 _This article covers working with NSUserDefault to save default settings in a Xamarin.iOS App or Extension._